 The candidate is expected to have some qualities for applying to the Indian airforce as it is a very responsible duty to serve the nation.
 A great pilot for the Indian Airforce is the one who is accompanied by all these qualities :

 Candidates have lots of options through which they can get a license from the Airforce.

 There are types of Entrance Exams conducted by the Government of India to enter the Defence Force as a Pilot.

-There are no. of Entrance Exams in India for which a candidate can appear for after class 12th to become a Pilot.
+There are no. Entrance Exams in India for which a candidate can appear after class 12th Steps to Become a Pilot.
 There is IGRUA (Indira Gandhi Rashtriya Uran Akademi) Entrance Exam, Cadet Pilot Program Selection Test, and the NDA Entrance Test.
-There are some Airlines own cadet pilot selection programs such as IndiGo, Air Asia, and SpiceJet.
-Each Entrance Exam is different from its kind, and students have to choose and prepare according to their desired path.
+There are some of Airline's own cadet pilot selection programs such as IndiGo, Air Asia, and SpiceJet.
+Each Entrance Exam is different of its kind, and students have to choose and prepare according to their desired path.

 NDA ( National Defence Academy) Entrance Test

 NDA (National Defence Academy) conducts an Entrance Exam for candidates who are willing to join National Defence Services.
 The exam is conducted twice a year, it is an offline Exam student who wants to become a defense pilot after 12th can appear for the exam.
 It is a must for candidates to pass 10+2 with Physics and Maths as the main subject.